 Limited space, resources and high demand for a public education has results in Caymanians (including status holders) being given priority when it comes to enrolment in government schools.
 After this, spaces are offered to expats who work for the government and then, if there is space, other expats.
 Some schools in the outer districts do sometimes have spaces available which expats can fill.
 Caymanians do not have to pay for their schooling, although external exams are charged at cost, and there are usually a few other incidental fees.
 However, if an expat gets into a government school then their parents are required to pay CI$750 per year for primary school, CI$900 per year for middle school and CI$1,200 per year for high school.
 For government schools you must register your child with the Dept. of Education Services and submit your child’s birth certificate, residency documents, immunisation record and two forms of proof of your street address.

-Students in the Cayman Islands enter government schools at the compulsory school age of five years (some at age 4 if the school has a Kindergarten class) and, depending on their age and which school they are enrolled in, follow either the Key Stage I, II and III British curriculum from primary through secondary school (to Year 9), or the IB Primary Years Programme.
+Students in the Cayman Islands enter government schools at the compulsory school age of five years (some at age 4 if the school has a Kindergarten class) and, depending on their age and which school they are enroled in, follow either the Key Stage I, II and III British curriculum from primary through secondary school (to Year 9), or the IB Primary Years Programme.
 Students then move from their government primary school at the end of Year 6 and enter one of three government high schools, or a private school, for Years 7-11.
 In Year 10 all students begin their preparation for internationally accredited external examinations, following the relevant syllabi depending on what they are taking.
-Students complete this two year programme of classes (Years 10 and 11) in the core subjects of English, Maths, Science, Humanities, Physical Education and Life Skills and have the option of taking three additional subjects of their choice.
+Students complete this two year programme of classes (Years 10 and 11) in the core subjects of English, Maths, Science, Humanities, PE* and Life Skills* and they have the option of taking three additional subjects of their choice.
 Students then take exams set either by a UK exam board (GCSE) or the Caribbean Examinations Council (CXC).
 Students take on average seven GCSE/CXC but many students take more. *Students do not take exams in PE or Life Skills.

 In the government high schools they offer the Goal Accelerated Programme (GAP) whereby students who are identified as gifted and talented are pushed through a far more rigorous academic programme.
 This includes mentoring and extensive work with the student’s parents to ensure that the children are pushed but supported.
 This programme ensures that goal-oriented students take additional GCSEs in Years 9 and 10 as well as in Year 11 when all the other students take their GCSEs.